physprop/limelight_library/README.md

 }
 }
 </pre>
 This part goes under dependancies.
+Check the artifacts section for the latest version number.
 <pre>
-compile(group: 'com.fearxzombie', name: 'limelight_library', version: 'unspecified')
+compile(group: 'com.fearxzombie', name: 'limelight_library', version: '0.7')
 </pre>
 2. Build your robot code to pull the dependancies.
 3. In RobotContainer, instantiate limelight as a subsystem by using: